 We have a School Counsellor and Student Support Worker 2 days a week.
 They are able to support students through various ways including offering the wellbeing / support programs 'Cool Kids', 'Friendship Matters', 'Seasons for Growth' and restorative practice.
 Individual school counselling is a voluntary, brief, and short term process designed to assist and support students who may be facing challenges that impact upon their adjustment at school.

 Lunch Clubs –To ensure all students have a chance to let their light shine the school offers a diversity of extracurricular activities and clubs.
-These change according to identified interests and include drumming, recorder, choir, drawing, collectible cards, kids newsletter, building, yoga and gardening.
+These change according to identified interests and include gardening and environment, choir, drawing, dance, sport and goofy games.